xdmushui/partner-center-sdk/develop/partner-center-webhook-events.md

 ---
 title: Partner Center webhook events
-description: Documentation for all Webhook events supported by Partner Center. ms.date: 04/10/2019 ms.service: partner-dashboard ms.subservice:  partnercenter-sdk
+description: Learn how to test and use Webhook events to note when subscriptions and other events change in Partner Center. ms.date: 04/10/2019 ms.service: partner-dashboard ms.subservice:  partnercenter-sdk